ankit6193/ReactJS/MusicDatabase/artist_search/README.md

 ## How to start the App ?

 - Clone the repo
-- Run '''npm install''' to install all packages required to run this app.
+- Run 'npm install' to install all packages required to run this app.
-- Run '''npm start''' this will start the app in local server.
+- Run 'npm start' this will start the app in local server.

 ## Project Hierarchy